mpc-bioinformatics/nf-cloud/Readme.md

 # Nextflow Cloud

+!!!
+NF-Cloud is renamed to Massive Accessible Workflow Platform (MaCWorP), moved to https://github.com/cubimedrub/macworp and is now developed as part of [CUBiMed.RUB](https://www.cubimed.ruhr-uni-bochum.de/).
+!!!

 Nextflow Cloud or NF-Cloud is a web interface to run nextflow workflows in a cloud environment.
 NF-Cloud has three compontents